Eudossodicnido/-You-Are-What-You-Eat-Customer-Segmentation/README.md

 # 01. Business Task
-In this case we are asked by a grocery company to help them to a segmentation of thier customer base.
+In this case we are asked by a grocery company to help them to perform a segmentation of their customer base.
 Thy believe there might be some changes in terms of lifestyles and customer behaviours but they do not exactly.
+This is where we step in to help.

 Full code is available [here](https://github.com/Eudossodicnido/-You-Are-What-You-Eat-Customer-Segmentation/blob/main/'You%20Are%20What%20You%20Eat'%20Customer%20Segmentation.ipynb).